raspberrypi/documentation/configuration/device-tree.md

 <a name="part1.2"></a>
 ### 1.2: An aside about /include/

 The `/include/` directive results in simple textual inclusion, much like C's `#include` directive, but a feature of the Device Tree compiler leads to different usage patterns.
 Given that nodes are named, potentially with absolute paths, it is possible for the same node to appear twice in a DTS file (and its inclusions).
-When this happens, the nodes and properties are combined, interleaving and overwriting properties as required - later values override earlier ones.
+When this happens, the nodes and properties are combined, interleaving and overwriting properties as required (later values override earlier ones).

 In the example above, the second appearanace of `/node2` causes a new property to be added to the original: